On the limit distribution of the normality measure of random binary sequences: Introduction and statement of results

 Alon, Kohayakawa, Mauduit, Moreira and R{\"o}dl studied the \emph{minimal}~\cite{akmmr_min} and \emph{typical}~\cite{akmmr_typ} values of $\mathcal{N}(E_N)$.
 Concerning the minimal possible value of $\mathcal{N}(E_N)$, they proved

 for sufficiently large $N$.
 There is a relatively large gap between the lower and upper bound in \eqref{gap}, but apparently no further progress has been made since the publication of~\cite{akmmr_min} in 2006.
-Thus the questions asking for the minimal possible order of $\mathcal{N}(E_N)$ remains unsolved.
-For constructions of sequences having small normality measure, see also~\cite{rivat}.\\ Concerning the typical value of $\mathcal{N}(E_N)$, Alon \emph{et al.} showed (improving earlier results of Cassaigne, Mauduit and S{\'a}rk{\"o}zy~\cite{cms}) that choosing $E_N$ randomly from $\{-1,1\}^N$, for any $\ve>0$ there exist $\delta_1,\delta_2>0$ (depending on $\ve$) such that
+Thus the question asking for the minimal possible order of $\mathcal{N}(E_N)$ remains unsolved.\footnote{Since the initial submission of the present manuscript, this problem has been solved up to logarithmic factors.
+See \cite{ai2} for details.} For constructions of sequences having small normality measure, see also~\cite{rivat}.\\

+Concerning the typical value of $\mathcal{N}(E_N)$, Alon \emph{et al.} showed (improving earlier results of Cassaigne, Mauduit and S{\'a}rk{\"o}zy~\cite{cms}) that choosing $E_N$ randomly from $\{-1,1\}^N$, for any $\ve>0$ there exist $\delta_1,\delta_2>0$ (depending on $\ve$) such that

 with probability at least $1 - \ve$ for sufficiently large $N$.
 The lower bound is optimal, since for any $\delta>0$

 Summarized, the normality measure of a random binary sequence is typically of order $\sqrt{N}$.
 At the end of~\cite{akmmr_typ}, Alon \emph{et al.} pose the problem of investigating the existence of a limit distribution of